 - Want to name the region their land is in (within the naming guidelines).

 Additional types of Private Regions

-In addition to standard Private Regions, existing region owners may purchase Homestead Regions and Openspace Regions.
-Homesteads and Openspaces are less expensive than standard Private Regions but are designed for lighter use and can support fewer objects and avatars than a normal region.
+In addition to standard Private Regions, existing region owners may purchase Homestead Regions.
+Homesteads are less expensive than standard Private Regions but are designed for lighter use and can support fewer objects and avatars than a normal region.

 You may also choose to convert one or more of your Private Regions into multiple Openspaces or Homesteads, or you may choose to convert some of your Openspaces or Homesteads to different region types.
 After any conversion, you must always have at least one standard Private Region remaining.
 For full details on converting between different region types, see Converting Private Regions.

 A Homestead is a type of Private Region intended for such purposes as: